 Chelsea vs Manchester City: Get 50-1 for a goal to be scored with Paddy Power

-Chelsea take on Manchester City in the FA Cup final and Paddy Power are offering new customers 50-1 for a goal to be scored at Wembley.
+Chelsea take on Manchester City in the FA Cup final and Paddy Power are offering new customers 50-1 for a goal to be scored at Wembley today.

-The FA Cup final is one of the great days on the sporting calendar and this season's Wembley showdown sees Chelsea take on Manchester City.
+The FA Cup final is one of the great days on the sporting calendar and this season's Wembley showdown sees Chelsea take on Manchester City today.

 Chelsea are without a permanent head coach, with Calum McFarlane overseeing this side and are playing in the final for the 17th time, with their last success coming in 2018.